MarketSquare/DbBot/examples/failbot/README.md

 Usage
 -----
-The executable is 'topfail' in directory 'bin'.
+The executable is 'failbot' in directory 'bin'.
 Run the script from command-line:

-    ./topfail [options]
+    ./failbot [options]

 Required options are: